dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-### Robots
+### Monster Face

-For my second parameterized face I have decided to create robot faces.
-Initially I didn't plan to use an existing character as inspiration for my designs.
-However I did do an image search for "cartoon robots" to get the creative juices flowing.
+For my final parameterized face I have decided to create monster faces.

-I did use parts of my code from the bender portraits I created in part one of the problem set.
-As a result, benders influence is definitely present in the design.
-Initially I also used the eyes from Doraemon however I felt they didn't look robotic enough.

-I think this face is quite effective in providing numerous different possibilities.
+For this face I wanted to do something interesting with the face shape.
+I have created a randomized pattern for the face shape and added a control that determines the level of zig zag present in the pattern.
+This has produced very interesting results.

+The colour of face pattern is determined mainly by a controllable hue.
+However I also added a splattering of random colours into the pattern to make it a little bit more interesting.

+Creating the mouth was interesting as it was the first time I had created custom shapes using vertex's which work very well.